Data-Efficient and Interpretable Tabular Anomaly Detection: DIAD Framework

-\paragraph{Incorporating labeled data} To optimize the labeled data in the imbalanced setting, we optimize the differentiable AUC loss~\citep{yan2003optimizing} which has been shown effective in the imbalanced setting.
-Specifically, given a mini-batch of labeled positive data $X_P$ and labeled negative data $X_N$, model $\mathcal{M}$, it minimizes
+\paragraph{\textbf{Incorporating labeled data}} At the second stage of fine-tuning using labeled data, we optimize the differentiable AUC loss~\citep{ yan2003optimizing,das2017incorporating} which has been shown effective in imbalanced data setting.
+Note that we optimize both the tree structures and leaf weights of the DIAD.
+Specifically, given a randomly-sampled mini-batch of labeled positive/negative samples $X_P$/$X_N$, and the model $\mathcal{M}$, the objective is:

-We compare this AUC loss to commonly-used Binary Cross Entropy (BCE) loss (Sec.~\ref{sec:ablation}). \paragraph{Data Loader} Similar to Devnet~\citep{devnet}, we upsample the positive samples to make each mini-batch have the same number of positive and negative samples.
-We find it improves over uniform sampling (Sec.~\ref{sec:ablation}).
+We show the benefit of this AUC loss compared to Binary Cross Entropy (BCE) in Sec.~\ref{sec:ablation}.

+\paragraph{\textbf{Training data sampling}} Similar to \citet{devnet}, we upsample the positive samples such that they have similar count with the negative samples, at each batch.
+We show the benefit of this over uniform sampling (see Sec.~\ref{sec:ablation}).